MattKevan/uxlift/_concepts/component-based-design.md

 ---
 title: Component-based design
 layout: concept
-intro: Component Based Design is the practice of splitting UI into smaller, more manageable parts with clear names.
+intro: Component Based Design is the practice of splitting UI into smaller, more manageable parts with clear names
 tags:
 - Design
 further-reading: